Greeni

 This little tree teaches the player how it can cool down metropolitan areas using the water vapor that it releases.

+Then, the player is brought back to the city and is prompted to build green spaces around the city to help lower the temperature.
 Each time the player builds a green space, a short fact about how that specific natural space (community garden, park, living wall, etc) can help the city will appear.
 The thermometer level on the right side of the scene will also drop lower as more green spaces are added to the city.

 Stage 6: Extending the journey